Facts About Rheumatoid Arthritis in America

 Recommended supplements for rheumatoid arthritis

 Included above are three products designed in 2003 as a balanced pain relief program that's so good my husband and I are now completely free of pharmaceutical drugs of any kind.
-We both have osteoarthritis, not rheumatoid arthritis, however, the Arthritis Foundation in its publication Arthritis Today on June 6, 2007 included their ingredients as potentially helpful on a list they published for rheumatoid arthritis symptoms.
+We both have osteoarthritis, not rheumatoid arthritis, however, the Arthritis Foundation in its publication Arthritis Today on June 6, 2007 included the ingredients in these three products as potentially helpful for rheumatoid arthritis symptoms.

 Our symptoms, including pain, are controlled.
 My husband's knees used to swell so much he could barely get in and out of a car.
-Today, he plays tennis three times a week and his knees are in the best shape they've been in ten years.
+Using these products he was able to continue playing tennis three times a week for 12 years until left knee replacement in 2015, and right knee replacement in 2016.
+Today, he plays tennis three to four times a week and continues his regimen using the three products.
+His right shoulder still has osteoarthritis, but pain is diminished and movement is enhanced using the same products.

 It's for these reasons that I recommend this company's trio of natural joint pain products for safe and natural rheumatoid arthritis treatment.